Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/2-getting-started.md

 ### Tutorial Design Files

-The reference design files for this tutorial are provided in the [ref_files](https://github.com/Xilinx/Embedded-Design-Tutorials/tree/master/docs/Introduction/ZynqMPSoC-EDT/ref_files) directory, organized with design number or chapter name.
-Chapters that need to use reference files will point to the specific ``ref_files`` subdirectory.
+The reference design files for this tutorial are provided in the [ref_files](./ref_files) directory, organized with design number or chapter name.
+Chapters that need to use reference files will point to the specific `ref_files` subdirectory.

+- If the examples are GUI based, the `ref_files` directory provides the source files for the examples.
+- If the examples can be run in script mode, the `ref_files` directory contains the Makefile to help you run through the flow easily.
+Run `make` in this directory to run through the implementation flow.

+### Next Chapter

 The [next chapter](./3-system-configuration.md) details the configuration of a Zynq UltraScale+ MPSoC PS with the Vivado IDE.